What is Caffeine?

 Caffeine is a natural stimulant that affects your brain and nervous system.
 It stimulates, meaning it gives you energy, makes you more alert and prevents tiredness.

-It is most commonly found in tea, coffee beans and cacao plants and was discovered in 1819 by a physician named Friedlieb Ferdinand Runge.
+It is commonly found in tea and other plants and was discovered in 1819 by a physician named Friedlieb Ferdinand Runge.

 It is consumed by billions around the world each morning, but why?
 Can you truly be addicted to it?
 Is it bad for you?
 In this article we will cover all of these questions and more.